faucetsdn/daq/docs/cloud_tests.md

 ## Integration Testing

-If developing cloud-tests, then the CI build system also needs to have a service account configured pointing at a suitable GCP proejct.
+If developing cloud-tests, then the CI build system also needs to have a service account configured pointing at a suitable GCP project.
 To run cloud-based tests, setup the Travis `GCP_BASE64_CRED` env variable with a `base64` encoded service account key for your project.
 It's recommended to use a dedicated key with a nice name like `daq-travis`, but not required.
-Encode the key value as per below, and cut/paste the resulting string into a [Travis environment variable](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings) for a `GCP_BASE64_CRED` varaible.
+Encode the key value as per below, and cut/paste the resulting string into a [Travis environment variable](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings) for a `GCP_BASE64_CRED` variable.
 Note the `-w 0` option is required for proper parsing/formatting, as there can't be any newlines in the copied string.

 <code>